Fête de la Bonnotte

 About Fête de la Bonnotte

 In the world of gourmets and gastronomes, the Bonnotte de Noirmoutier holds a special place.
-This ancient variety of new potato, with a production limited to a few hectares on the island of Noirmoutier, is considered the rarest and most precious potato in the world.
-Its history is one of resurrection: the variety, which had almost disappeared by the end of the 20th century, was saved and revived by passionate island farmers who rediscovered the original seeds and traditional cultivation techniques.
+This ancient variety of early potato, whose production is limited to a few hectares on the island of Noirmoutier, is considered one of the rarest and most precious potatoes in the world.
+Its history is one of resurrection: the variety, which had almost disappeared at the end of the 20th century, was saved and relaunched in the 1990s by the island's producers, grouped within the Coopérative Agricole de Noirmoutier, who rediscovered the original seeds and revived traditional cultivation techniques.

-What makes the Bonnotte absolutely unique is the inseparable link between this variety and its terroir.
-The island of Noirmoutier boasts an exceptional microclimate, with mild winters, early springs, and generous Atlantic sunshine, allowing for a harvest as early as the beginning of May—several weeks before other French new potatoes.
-But it is above all the seaweed—harvested from the island's beaches—used as natural fertilizer for centuries, that gives the Bonnotte its unique character: a fine, melt-in-your-mouth texture, a delicate, almost transparent skin, and, most importantly, a slightly nutty, iodized flavor unlike any other.
+What makes the Bonnotte absolutely unique is the irreducible marriage between this variety and its terroir.
+The island of Noirmoutier offers an exceptional microclimate, with mild winters, early springs, and generous Atlantic light, which allow for a harvest as early as the beginning of May — several weeks before other French early potatoes.
+But it is above all the seaweed — marine algae harvested on the island's beaches — used as a natural fertilizer for centuries, that gives the Bonnotte its unique character: a fine and melting flesh, a delicate, almost transparent skin, and above all this slightly nutty, iodized taste that is unlike any other.

-The Bonnotte cannot withstand long-distance transport or storage: it must be consumed within days of its harvest, making it a product intimately linked to the island and the present moment.
-This fragility, combined with its rarity—total annual production rarely exceeds a few tons—makes it an exceptional product, prized by the greatest chefs in France and Europe.
+The Bonnotte does not tolerate long-distance transport or storage: it must be consumed within days of its harvest, which makes it a product intimately linked to the island and the present time.
+This fragility, combined with its rarity — total annual production does not exceed a few tens of tons — makes it an exceptional product, prized by connoisseurs and chefs.

-The Bonnotte has become much more than an agricultural product: it is a symbol of identity for the inhabitants of Noirmoutier, an emblem of their island, its history, and its unique character.
-The Fête de la Bonnotte is the time when this pride is expressed collectively, when the entire island celebrates what makes it unique.
-It is also a fine example of how a territory can enhance its natural and agricultural heritage to become a driver of economic and cultural development, by preserving ancient know-how and putting it to the service of a contemporary collective project.
+The Bonnotte has become much more than an agricultural product: it is an identity symbol for the inhabitants of Noirmoutier, an emblem of their island, its history, and its unique character.
+The Bonnotte Festival is the moment when this pride is expressed collectively, where the island celebrates what makes it unique.
+It is also a beautiful example of how an agricultural cooperative can enhance its heritage to make it a driver of economic and cultural development, by preserving ancient know-how and putting it at the service of a contemporary collective project.

 Fête de la Bonnotte — edition 2026